aawaheed/magic/README.md

 Tha above is a contact us form, and it was 100% completely created using natural language, including its backend, database, API and frontend code.

-You can watch me create the above app in the [following video](https://www.youtube.com/watch?v=Zt-XNN1mxDA).
+You can watch me create the above app in the [following video](https://www.youtube.com/watch?v=Zt-XNN1mxDA), but basically it's like _"vibe coding for ChatGPT apps"_.

 ## Hyperlambda